jbjorne/TEES/JariSandbox/ComplexPPI/Source/Release/readme.txt

 # 1. Introduction #############################################################

 This software package contains the system designed to detect biomedical events as defined in the BioNLP'09 Shared Task.
-It combines machine learning and rule based systems, using Joachmis SVM-Multiclass for the machine learning components.
+It combines machine learning and rule based systems, using Joachims SVM-Multiclass for the machine learning components.

 This preliminary release contains software required for detecting events as defined in the tasks 1 & 2 of the shared task, starting from textual data in the interaction XML (see section 5) format.
 Software for task 3 will be included in the final release.